WebAssembly/spec/spectec/test-prose/TEST.md

   - the memory type sequence mt_I* is $memsxt(xt_I*).
   - the tag type sequence jt_I* is $tagsxt(xt_I*).
   - Let t be the module type $clos_moduletype(C, xt_I* -> xt_E*).

+Num_type
+- the number value (nt.CONST c) is valid with the number type nt.

+Vec_type
+- the vector value (vt.CONST c) is valid with the vector type vt.

+Ref_type
+- the reference value r_u1 is valid with the reference type rt_u1 if:
+  - Either:
+    - r_u1 is (REF.NULL ht).
+    - rt_u1 is (REF ?(NULL) ht').
+    - the heap type ht' matches the heap type ht.
+  - Or:
+    - r_u1 is (REF.I31_NUM i).
+    - rt_u1 is (REF ?() I31).
+  - Or:
+    - r_u1 is (REF.STRUCT_ADDR a).
+    - rt_u1 is (REF ?() dt).
+    - the structure instance s.STRUCTS[a] exists.
+    - the defined type s.STRUCTS[a].TYPE is dt.
+  - Or:
+    - r_u1 is (REF.ARRAY_ADDR a).
+    - rt_u1 is (REF ?() dt).
+    - the array instance s.ARRAYS[a] exists.
+    - the defined type s.ARRAYS[a].TYPE is dt.
+  - Or:
+    - r_u1 is (REF.FUNC_ADDR a).
+    - rt_u1 is (REF ?() dt).
+    - the function instance s.FUNCS[a] exists.
+    - the defined type s.FUNCS[a].TYPE is dt.
+  - Or:
+    - r_u1 is (REF.EXN_ADDR a).
+    - rt_u1 is (REF ?() EXN).
+  - Or:
+    - r_u1 is (REF.HOST_ADDR a).
+    - rt_u1 is (REF ?() ANY).
+  - Or:
+    - r_u1 is (REF.EXTERN addrref).
+    - rt_u1 is (REF ?() EXTERN).
+  - Or:
+    - r_u1 is ref.
+    - rt_u1 is rt.
+    - Under the context s, the reference value ref is valid with the reference type rt'.
+    - rt' matches the reference type rt.

+Ref_type/null
+- the reference value (REF.NULL ht) is valid with the reference type (REF ?(NULL) ht') if:
+  - the heap type ht' matches the heap type ht.

+Ref_type/i31
+- the reference value (REF.I31_NUM i) is valid with the reference type (REF ?() I31).

+Ref_type/struct
+- the reference value (REF.STRUCT_ADDR a) is valid with the reference type (REF ?() dt) if:
+  - the structure instance s.STRUCTS[a] exists.
+  - the defined type s.STRUCTS[a].TYPE is dt.

+Ref_type/array
+- the reference value (REF.ARRAY_ADDR a) is valid with the reference type (REF ?() dt) if:
+  - the array instance s.ARRAYS[a] exists.
+  - the defined type s.ARRAYS[a].TYPE is dt.

+Ref_type/func
+- the reference value (REF.FUNC_ADDR a) is valid with the reference type (REF ?() dt) if:
+  - the function instance s.FUNCS[a] exists.
+  - the defined type s.FUNCS[a].TYPE is dt.

+Ref_type/exn
+- the reference value (REF.EXN_ADDR a) is valid with the reference type (REF ?() EXN).

+Ref_type/host
+- the reference value (REF.HOST_ADDR a) is valid with the reference type (REF ?() ANY).

+Ref_type/extern
+- the reference value (REF.EXTERN addrref) is valid with the reference type (REF ?() EXTERN).

+Ref_type/sub
+- the reference value ref is valid with the reference type rt if:
+  - Under the context s, ref is valid with the reference type rt'.
+  - rt' matches rt.

+Val_type
+- the value v_u1 is valid with the value type t_u1 if:
+  - Either:
+    - v_u1 is num.
+    - t_u1 is nt.
+    - Under the context s, the number value num is valid with the number type nt.
+  - Or:
+    - v_u1 is vec.
+    - t_u1 is vt.
+    - Under the context s, the vector value vec is valid with the vector type vt.
+  - Or:
+    - v_u1 is ref.
+    - t_u1 is rt.
+    - Under the context s, the reference value ref is valid with the reference type rt.

+Val_type/num
+- the value num is valid with the value type nt if:
+  - Under the context s, num is valid with nt.

+Val_type/vec
+- the value vec is valid with the value type vt if:
+  - Under the context s, vec is valid with vt.

+Val_type/ref
+- the value ref is valid with the value type rt if:
+  - Under the context s, ref is valid with rt.

+Externaddr_type
+- the external address xa_u1 is valid with the external type xt_u1 if:
+  - Either:
+    - xa_u1 is (FUNC a).
+    - xt_u1 is (FUNC funcinst.TYPE).
+    - the function instance s.FUNCS[a] exists.
+    - s.FUNCS[a] is funcinst.
+  - Or:
+    - xa_u1 is (GLOBAL a).
+    - xt_u1 is (GLOBAL globalinst.TYPE).
+    - the global instance s.GLOBALS[a] exists.
+    - s.GLOBALS[a] is globalinst.
+  - Or:
+    - xa_u1 is (TABLE a).
+    - xt_u1 is (TABLE tableinst.TYPE).
+    - the table instance s.TABLES[a] exists.
+    - s.TABLES[a] is tableinst.
+  - Or:
+    - xa_u1 is (MEM a).
+    - xt_u1 is (MEM meminst.TYPE).
+    - the memory instance s.MEMS[a] exists.
+    - s.MEMS[a] is meminst.
+  - Or:
+    - xa_u1 is (TAG a).
+    - xt_u1 is (TAG taginst.TYPE).
+    - the tag instance s.TAGS[a] exists.
+    - s.TAGS[a] is taginst.
+  - Or:
+    - xa_u1 is externaddr.
+    - xt_u1 is xt.
+    - Under the context s, the external address externaddr is valid with the external type xt'.
+    - xt' matches the external type xt.

+Externaddr_type/func
+- the external address (FUNC a) is valid with the external type (FUNC funcinst.TYPE) if:
+  - the function instance s.FUNCS[a] exists.
+  - s.FUNCS[a] is funcinst.

+Externaddr_type/global
+- the external address (GLOBAL a) is valid with the external type (GLOBAL globalinst.TYPE) if:
+  - the global instance s.GLOBALS[a] exists.
+  - s.GLOBALS[a] is globalinst.

+Externaddr_type/table
+- the external address (TABLE a) is valid with the external type (TABLE tableinst.TYPE) if:
+  - the table instance s.TABLES[a] exists.
+  - s.TABLES[a] is tableinst.

+Externaddr_type/mem
+- the external address (MEM a) is valid with the external type (MEM meminst.TYPE) if:
+  - the memory instance s.MEMS[a] exists.
+  - s.MEMS[a] is meminst.

+Externaddr_type/tag
+- the external address (TAG a) is valid with the external type (TAG taginst.TYPE) if:
+  - the tag instance s.TAGS[a] exists.
+  - s.TAGS[a] is taginst.

+Externaddr_type/sub
+- the external address externaddr is valid with the external type xt if:
+  - Under the context s, externaddr is valid with the external type xt'.
+  - xt' matches xt.

 NotationTypingInstrScheme
 - the instruction sequence [instr_u1] is valid with the function type t_u1* -> t_u3* if: